 b) If someone has skipped a whole year then they compete at their new year level.
 For example if someone skips straight from Year 9 to Year 11 (missing year 10) then they compete as a second year Intermediate grade.

-5) Classes for the individual Long Distance event are further subdivided on skill into Championship, Standard and (depending on grade) Novice categories.
+5) Grades for the individual Long Distance event are further subdivided on skill into Championship, Standard and (depending on grade) Novice categories.

 6) The practice of competitors “running up” a grade is not endorsed by Orienteering NZ, however it is recognised that in some cases this may be the best approach for a small number of top competitors with significant past experience.
 It is recommended that only those who have a chance of obtaining a podium place in the grade above consider running up.